dellalibera/td-gammon/README.md

 cd gym-backgammon/
 pip3 install -e .
 ```
-In the examples below, if you don't use Anaconda environment, replace `python` with `python3`.
+If you don't use Anaconda environment, in the commands below replace `python` with `python3`.

 ### GNU Backgammon